-1. Specifying the task environment.

-Task environment, acronymically minded, we call this the PEAS (Performance, Environment, Actuators, Sensors).
+Specifying the task environment: in our discussion of the rationality of an agent, we had to specify the performance measure, the environment, and the agent's actuators and sensors.
+We group all these under the heading of the task environment.
+For acronymically minded, we call this the PEAS (Performance, Environment, Actuators, Sensors) description.
 In designing an agent, the first step must always be to specify the task environment as fully as possible.

-For example, the following figure describe the PEAS for the automated taxi task environment.
-We discuss each element in more detail in the following paragraphs.
+Figure below summarizes the PEAS description for the taxi's task environment.

-Agent Type Performance Measure Environment Actuators Sensors Taxi driver Safe, fast, legal, comfortable trip, maximize profits Roads, other traffic, pedestrians, customers Steering, accelerator, brake, signal, horn, display Cameras, sonar, speedometer, GPS, odometer, accelerometer, engine sensors, keyboard
+Agent Type Performance Measure Environment Actuators Sensors Taxi driver Safe, fast, legal, comfortable trip, maximize profits Roads, other traffic, pedestrians, customers Steering, accelerator, brake, signal, horn, display Cameras, sonar, speedometer, GPS, odometer, accelerometer, engine sensors, keyboard disturbances to other drivers, maximizing safety and passenger comfort, maximizing profits, obviously, some of the ese gals conflict, so tradeoffs will be required.

-Performance measure to which we would like our automated taxi driver to aspire?
-Desirable qualities include getting to the correct destination; minimizing fuel consumption and wear and tear, minimizing the trip time or cost, minimizing violations of traffic laws and disturbances to other drivers, maximizing safety and passenger comfort, maximizing profits.
-Obviously, some of these goals conflict, so tradeoffs will be required.
+First, the performance measure to which we would like our automated driver to aspire?
+Desirable qualities include getting to the correct destination, minimizing fuel consumption and wear and tear, minimizing the trip or cost.
+Minimizing violations of traffic laws and

-Next, what is the driving environment that the taxi will face?
-Any taxi driver must deal with a variety of roads, ranging from rural lanes and urban alleys to 12-lane freeways.
+Next, what is the driving environment the taxi will face?
+Any taxi driver must deal with a variety of rads, ranging from rural lanes and urban alleys to freeways.
 The roads contain other traffic, pedestrians, stray animals, road works, police cars, puddles and potholes.
 The taxi must also interact with potential and actual passengers.
-There are also some optional choices such as weather conditions.

-The actuators for an automated taxi include those available to a human driver: control over the engine through the accelerator and control over steering and braking.
-In addition, it will need output to a display screen or voice synthesizer to talk back to the passengers, and perhaps some way to communicate with other vehicles.
+The actuators for an automated taxi include those available to human driver: control over the engine through the accelerator and control over steering and braking.
+In addition, it will need output to a display screen or voice synthesizer to talk back to the passenger's, and perhaps some way to communicate with other vehicles.

-The basic sensor for the taxi will include one or more controllable video cameras so that is can see the road; it might augment these with infrared or sonar sensors to detect distances to other cars and obstacles.
-To avoid speeding tickets, the taxi should have a speedometer, and to control the vehicle properly, especially on curves, it will need the usual array of engine, fuel and electrical system sensors.
-Like may human drivers, it might want a global positioning system (GPS) so that it doesn't get lost.
-Finally, it will need a keyboard or microphone for the passenger to request destination.
+The basic sensors for the taxi will include one or more controllable video cameras so that it can see the road, it might augment these with infrared or sonar sensors to detect distances to other cars and obstacles.
+To avoid speeding tickets, the taxi should have a speedometer, and to control the vehicle properly, especially on curves, it should have an accelerometer.
+To determine the mechanical state of the vehicle, it will need the usual array of engine, fuel, and electrical system sensor.
+Like many human drivers, it might want a global positioning system (GPS) so that is doesn't get lost.
+Finally, it will need a keyboard or microphone for the passenger to request a destination.

-2. Properties of task environments.

-The range of task environments that might arise in AI is obviously vast.
+Properties of task environments: The range of task environments that might arise in AI is obviously vast.
 We can, however, identify a fairly small number of dimensions along which task environments can be categorized.
-These dimensions determine, to a large extent, the appropriate agent design and the applicability of each of the principal families of techniques for agent implementation.

-1. Fully observable vs partially observable: if an agent's sensors give it access to the complete state of the environment at each point in time, then we say that the task environment is fully observable.
-A task environment is effectively fully observable if the sensors detect all aspects that are relevant to the choice of action, relevance, in turn, depends on the performance measure.
-Fully observable environments are convenient because the agent need not maintain any internal state to keep track of the world.
+Fully observable vs partially observable: if an agent's sensors give it access to the complete state of the environment at each point in time, then we say that the task environment is fully observable.
+A task environment is effectively fully observable if the sensors detect all aspects that are relevant to the choice of action.
 An environment might be partially observable because of noisy and inaccurate sensors or because parts of the state are simply missing for the sensor data.
 For example, an automated taxi cannot see what other drivers are thinking.